-Counterparties must be financial institutions or intermediaries regulated by the Financial Conduct Authority (FCA) and (where applicable) the Prudential Regulation Authority (PRA) (or their EEA equivalent).
+Counterparties must be financial institutions or intermediaries regulated by the Financial Conduct Authority (FCA) (and, where applicable, the Prudential Regulation Authority (PRA)) and/or any relevant local equivalent(s) in other jurisdictions, as determined by the DMO in its sole discretion.
 A complete list of DMO counterparties is not published, but a list of recognised Treasury Bill Primary Participants is available on the DMO's website.